korlibs-archive/korim/README.md

 ### Bitmap classes

 Bitmap base class + Bitmap8 and Bitmap32.
-And other fancy bitmaps: BitmapIndexed as base + Bitmap1, Bitmap2, Bitmap4
+And other fancy bitmaps: BitmapIndexed as base + Bitmap1, Bitmap2, Bitmap4 and BitmapChannel.
-Ad BitmapChannel

 ### Image Formats